Get Creative with Your Vocals

 ~Vocal - Vocalsynth Pitch correction

-After that, let’s continue by adding the vocal processors.
-The first one will be Polyvox and I used it to add an additional voice in order to create harmony.
+After that, let's continue by adding the vocal processors.
+The first one will be Polyvox, and I used it to add voice to create harmony.

 ~Vocal - P.C.. + Polyvox + Vocoder

-Finally, I will engage the effect section to apply some Distort, Filter transform and a bit of a delay.
-This is because I want to put some final adjustments and polish the sound even further.
+Finally, I will engage the effect section to apply some distortion, Filter transform, and a slight delay.
+I want to make some final adjustments and polish the sound even further.
 To conclude, let us hear the processed vocal.

 ~Vocal - P.C.. + Polyvox + Vocoder + Effects